ozoneplatform/ozp-iwc/Readme.md

 and children, but cannot enumerate or discover unrelated browsing contexts.
 Techniques like HTML5 localstorage and allow for multiple contexts of the same domain communicate, but not cross-domain.

-Sibilant fills in that gap by providing
+ozp-iwc fills in that gap by providing

 Peers & Participants